joshj97/StockMarketAnalysis-Prediction/README.md

-Stock market analsis with python tools with pandas Numpy Matplotlib, seabon, Times series, Scatter Matrix Some of the tools are used for machine learning models for prediction
+This is a 4900 Group Research Project that conducted Stock market analsis with python tools such as Pandas, Numpy,Matplotlib, Seabon, Times series, Scatter Matrix Plot.
+Some of the tools are used for machine learning models for prediction such as
+Linear Regression, and SVR Models.
+We atttempted to use LSTM in order to create our prediction for the stock price of our respective companies. **NOTE: PLEASE DO NOT USE OUR MODELS OR PREDICTION AS A MEANS TO BUY/SELL STOCK.
+THIS WAS ONLY MEANT FOR A CS RESEARCH COURSE, ANY INVESTMENT MADE IS DONE ON YOUR OWN ACCORD**